imjoy-team/ImJoy/README.md

 * `description` a short description about the plugin, describe the main feature or the context of the plugin
 * `icon` defines the icon used in the plugin menu.
 You can find a material icon from https://material.io/tools/icons/ and set its name to `icon`.
 Or, you can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
 * `inputs` defines the inputs with json-schema syntax (http://json-schema.org/) .
+For example, you can use `"inputs": {"properties": {"type": {"enum": ["image/png"], "required": true}}, "type": "object"}` to describe the plugin takes an png image as input.
+You can also use the simplified format which assumes the inputs is an object and use json schema to describe the properties: `"inputs": {"type": {"enum": ["image/png"], "required": true}}`.
 * `outputs` defines the outputs with json-schema syntax (http://json-schema.org/).
+The format is exactly the same as `inputs`.
 * `env` (**for python plugins only**) the virtual environment or docker image command used for creating an enviroment to run the plugins
 * `cmd` (**for python plugins only**) the command used to run the plugin, by default, it will run `python`, sometimes it can be something like `python3` or `python27` etc.
 * `requirements` (**for python plugins only**) the pip packages which will be installed before running the plugin, package names or github links are both supported.